- TOP CITIES

 -

-Latest guidelines, information and programmes about TB can be easily accessed through Nikshay Patrika, a quarterly newsletter by the Central Tuberculosis Division.
+The latest guidelines, information, and programs about TB can be easily accessed through Nikshay Patrika, a quarterly newsletter by the Central Tuberculosis Division.

 -

-DOTS treatment is free of cost and helps prevent failure of the treatment and lowers the risk of MDR-TB by ensuring strict adherence and uninterrupted treatment for TB.
+DOTS treatment is free of cost which helps prevent failure of the treatment and lowers the risk of MDR-TB by ensuring strict adherence and uninterrupted treatment for TB.

 -